RobertTalbert/discretecs/MTH325-Fall2024/course-docs/MTH 325 Fall 2024 syllabus.md

 **You can ask a question about anything at any time.** I am typically on campus MWF the entire working day with drop-in hours set aside especially for MTH 325 students from ?? to ??.
 Each of you is invited to drop in during those times, with any items you want to discuss, no appointment necessary.
 If you have a question outside those times, you can email those to me (talbertr@gvsu.edu) or set up an appointment at another time by clicking here: https://calendly.com/robert-talbert Then select "MTH 325 student appointment".

-## How course grades are determined
+## Assignments and how these are graded

 There are three main areas that contribute to your course grade: